stdlib-js/google-summer-of-code/README.md

 - `html/css`: an idea that involves using HTML and CSS (e.g., if building a frontend application).
 - `jsx/react`: an idea that involves programming with React JSX (e.g., if working on the stdlib website).
 - `native addons`: an idea that involves developing Node.js native add-ons.
+- `typescript`: an idea that involves programming in TypeScript.

 Priority, difficulty, technology, and topic area have no bearing on the chances of an idea being accepted.
 All ideas are equally good, and your chances of being accepted depend solely on the **quality of your application**.